Ahhh yeah! We’re approaching the opening tip of L.A. 2012 title quest. The Lake Show Life staff teamed up to give you

 Chris: I’m going to agree with Carlos and say six games.
 There is no reason why the Lakers can’t take this in five but we know how this roller coaster ride usually goes.
 I’m guessing the Lake Show will hit some low notes in the Mile High City but will defend homecourt.

-Tags: 2012 Nba Playoffs Al Harrington Andre Miller Andrew Bynum Arron Affalo Danilo Gallinari Denver Nuggets Devin Ebanks Featured Javale Mcgee Kobe Bryant Kosta Koufos Los Angeles Lakers Matt Barnes Metta World Peace Mike Brown Pau Gasol Popular Ramon Sessions Russell Westbrook Steve Blake Timofey Mozgov Ty Lawson
+Tags: 2012 Nba Playoffs Al Harrington Andre Miller Andrew Bynum Arron Affalo Danilo Gallinari Denver Nuggets Devin Ebanks Javale Mcgee Kobe Bryant Kosta Koufos Los Angeles Lakers Matt Barnes Metta World Peace Mike Brown Pau Gasol Ramon Sessions Russell Westbrook Steve Blake Timofey Mozgov Ty Lawson